YethinMannem/mips-yethin-pavan/README.md

   div r1,r2,r3    r1=r2/r3
   addi r1,r2,v    r1=r2+v
   lw r1,v(r2)    r1=valof r2+v/4 value
+  lw r2,r3(r4)
   sw r1,v(r2)    val of r2+v/4=r1
   j   label      jump to label
-  beq r1,r2,label     if r1==r2 jump to label bne r1,r2,label      if r1!=r2 jump to label sample code is shown in for.s file
+  beq r1,r2,label     if r1==r2 jump to label bne r1,r2,label      if r1!=r2 jump to label if it sees the stop command it exits from the code and displays the contents of registers

+  sample code is shown in for.s and coo1.sfile code should start with .data followed by datasegment if needed then on .text then main:
   //////////////////////////////////////////////////////////////////////////////
   contributions:
   discussed among us how to implement functions and in solving errors